elivz/vz_url/README.markdown

 Prerequisites
 -------------

-You must have the FieldFrame (1.6+ only) and jQuery for the Control Panel extensions installed and enabled.
-Your server will also need to have the CURL library enabled for the link checking to work.
+Your server will need to have the CURL library installed and enabled for the link checking to work.

 Installation
 ------------